Online for the 2025-2026 School Year

 Instructor Information:

-I currently am the Associate Professor in the Geography and Spatial Science Department at the University of Delaware.
-Prior to this, I spent 2.5 years as a Physical Geography Teaching Professor at the University of Kansas.
-Other than my short stint at KU, I taught at UD from 2005 til the beginning of the pandemic.
+I currently am the Associate Chair in the Geography and Spatial Science Department at the University of Delaware where I have taught since 2006.
+During the pandemic, I briefly left UD to teach for 2.5 years at the University of Kansas.
+While I love KU, I am happy to be back at UD.

 In addition, I have enjoyed many years of homeschooling by teaching both my own two children and many of their homeschooled friends.

 Through APES, I look forward to bringing science and leadership by mentoring, advising, and teaching environmental science, with equity and inclusion, to a diverse homeschool population.
-I do this by creating space for my students to explore environmental science, sustainability, and policy concepts in-depth while encouraging independent, diverse, and respectful discourse.
-I always seek new ways to educate via creating new courses and exploring innovative teaching methods including video and online courses.
+I create space for my students to explore environmental science, sustainability, and policy concepts in-depth while encouraging independent and respectful discourse.
+I always seek new ways to educate by creating new courses and exploring innovative teaching methods including video and online courses.

-2. students are never penalized for late work (life happens).
-To this end, parents are responsible to review their students' work and timeliness, to ensure they do not fall behind.
-I do not police students falling behind; I do require parents' to take on this responsibility (see Parent/Student Requirement).
+- students are never penalized for late work (life happens).
+To this end, parents are responsible for reviewing their students' work and timeliness, to ensure they do not fall behind.
+I do not police students falling behind; I do require parents to take on this responsibility (see Parent/Student Requirement).

-3. there is a weekly, live session throughout the 2 semesters where I work with students on comprehension, understanding, test skills, and current environmental issues.
-These sessions are recorded and uploaded to a private, shared with the class, google drive.
+- there is a weekly, live session throughout the 2 semesters where I work with students on comprehension, understanding, test skills, and current environmental issues.
+These sessions are recorded and uploaded to a private, shared with the class, Google Drive.

-• Live classes will meet weekly for 1 to 1.5 hours (TBD) and maybe attended in-person class or reviewed via an online recording.
+- Live classes will meet weekly for 1 to 1.5 hours (TBD) and may be attended in person or reviewed via an online recording.
 Students are strongly encouraged to attend the live classes.

-During weekly live/recorded sessions, we have impromptu labs, real-life decision making, and we do timed FRQs followed by interactive, self-grading including explanations of how they would have gained or lost points.
-These are not formally scored, but work to teach the students how the college board will score them.
+During weekly live/recorded sessions, we have impromptu labs and real-life decision-making, and we do timed FRQs followed by interactive, self-grading including explanations of how they would have gained or lost points.
+These are not formally scored but work to teach the students how the college board will score them.

 Technical Requirements: